Wide-field Infrared Survey Explorer: NEOWISE (post-hibernation)

-Of the 262 near-Earth asteroids (NEAs), 47 of them are considered potentially hazardous asteroids (PHAs), a subset of the much larger family of NEOs, but particularly more likely to hit Earth and cause significant destruction.
+Of the 365 near-Earth asteroids (NEAs), 66 of them are considered potentially hazardous asteroids (PHAs), a subset of the much larger family of NEOs, but particularly more likely to hit Earth and cause significant destruction.
 NEOs can be divided into NECs (comets only) and NEAs (asteroids only), and further into subcategories such as Atira asteroids, Aten asteroids, Apollo asteroids, Amor asteroids and the potentially hazardous asteroids (PHAs).

-NEOWISE has provided an estimate of the size of over 1,850 near-Earth objects, helping us better understand our nearest solar system neighbors.
-For two more years (1 July 2021 – 30 June 2023), NASA's Near-Earth Object Wide-field Infrared Survey Explorer (NEOWISE) will continue its hunt for asteroids and comets – including objects that could pose a hazard to Earth.
-This mission extension means NASA's prolific near-Earth object (NEO) hunting space telescope will continue operations until 30 June 2023.
+NEOWISE has provided an estimate of the size of over 1,850 near-Earth objects.
+NEOWISE mission was extended for two more years (1 July 2021 – 30 June 2023).

-As of June 2021 NEOWISE's replacement, the next-generation NEO Surveyor, is currently scheduled to launch in 2026, and will greatly expand on what we have learned, and continue to learn, from NEOWISE.
+As of June 2021 NEOWISE's replacement, the next-generation NEO Surveyor, is scheduled to launch in 2028, and will greatly expand on what humans have learned, and continue to learn, from NEOWISE.

+"As of August 2023 NEOWISE is 40% through the 20th coverage of the full sky since the start of the Reactivation mission."

+End of mission

+On 13 December 2023, the Jet Propulsion Laboratory (JPL), announced that the satellite would enter a low orbit causing it to be unusable by early 2025.
+Increased solar activity as the sun approaches solar maximum during Solar cycle 25 was expected to increase atmospheric drag causing orbital decay.
+The satellite was expected to subsequently reenter the earth's atmosphere.
+On 8 August 2024, the Jet Propulsion Laboratory updated its estimate of orbital decay to sometime in late 2024 and announced that NEOWISE's science survey had ended on 31 July.
+NEOWISE entered and burnt up in the Earth's atmosphere at 8:49 p.m.
+EDT on 1 November 2024.

 Data releases

 On 14 April 2011, a preliminary release of WISE data was made public, covering 57% of the sky observed by the spacecraft.
 On 14 March 2012, a new atlas and catalog of the entire infrared sky as imaged by WISE was released to the astronomic community.
 On 31 July 2012, NEOWISE Post-Cryo Preliminary Data was released.
 A release called AllWISE, combining all data, was released on 13 November 2013.
 NEOWISE data is released annually.

-In 2018, the reliability of the data was challenged in a paper by Nathan Myhrvold, who stated that the NEOWISE data suffers from systemic errors due to the spacecraft being designed to observe very distant objects rather than asteroids in the Solar System; NASA responded that they are "confident the processes and analyses performed by the Neowise team are valid, as verified by independent researchers".
+The WISE data include diameter estimates of intermediate precision, better than from an assumed albedo but not nearly as precise as good direct measurements, can be obtained from the combination of reflected light and thermal infrared emission, using a thermal model of the asteroid to estimate both its diameter and its albedo.
+In May 2016, technologist Nathan Myhrvold questioned the precision of the diameters and claimed systemic errors arising from the spacecraft's design.
+The original version of his criticism itself faced criticism for its methodology and did not pass peer review, but a revised version was subsequently published.
+The same year, an analysis of 100 asteroids by an independent group of astronomers gave results consistent with the original WISE analysis.